 Another sign that your Nutella has gone bad is the change inconsistency.
 Usually, Nutella is very easily spreadable across a slice of bread and has a creamy texture that allows easy handling.
 If that texture has changed to a rough, dry one, then the Nutella is probably not usable anymore.

-The third sign that can tell you whether the Nutella has gone bad or not is the taste.
+The third sign that can tell you does Nutella has gone bad or not is the taste.
 A change in taste is a clear sign that something is wrong with the product.
 When Nutella goes bad, it loses its characteristic chocolate taste, which signals you to throw away the jar.

 However, for most typical Nutella users, the content from the jar would be long gone before they even have a chance to start noticing that something is going on with their jar.
 The manufacturer of Nutella – Ferrero Rocher – has made sure that the product has a shelf life that is satisfactory both for them and for the customers.